-Welcome to the first part of Croatia for children in 2020 series!
+Welcome to the first part of Croatia for children in 2021 series! *updated in April 2021

 Dalmatia is the perfect place to visit in the summertime.
 With beautiful beaches and national parks, sunny islands, medieval history and cool modern museums, Dalmatia offers plenty of fun for kids and is an excellent choice for travel with babies, toddlers, kids, or teenagers.